18F/analytics.usa.gov/docs/procedures.md

 2. Make sure you have [gitseekrets](https://github.com/18F/laptop/tree/master/seekret-rules) installed on your Mac or in your virtualbox, if that is where you do your development.

-3. Then, you will want to contact the system owner, currently Gray Brooks.
+3. Then, you will want to contact the system owner, Tim Lowden.
 In that message, include your name, the name of your supervisor, confirm you have two factor authentication on and have installed gitseekrets.

 4. The system owner will confirm the GSA identity of the applicant and comment on the ticket to show approval.